kpcyrd/boxxy-rs/README.md

     make sc/ohai && cargo run --example objdump sc/ohai

+## Debugging systemd security

+There is a special ipc binary that automatically swaps its stdio interface with an unix domain socket so it can be used to debug security settings of a systemd unit.

+Prepare `ipc-boxxy`:

+    cargo build --release --example ipc-boxxy
+    install -Dm755 target/release/examples/ipc-boxxy /usr/local/bin/ipc-boxxy

+Prepare systemd unit:

+    sudo tee /etc/systemd/system/ipc-boxxy@.service <<EOF
+    [Unit]
+    Description=ipc boxxy debugger

+    [Service]
+    User=root
+    ExecStart=/usr/local/bin/ipc-boxxy /run/boxxy-%i.sock

+    NoNewPrivileges=yes
+    ProtectSystem=strict
+    ProtectHome=true
+    PrivateTmp=true
+    PrivateDevices=true
+    ProtectKernelTunables=true
+    ProtectKernelModules=true
+    ProtectControlGroups=true
+    RestrictAddressFamilies=AF_UNIX
+    MemoryDenyWriteExecute=true
+    CapabilityBoundingSet=
+    InaccessiblePaths=-/etc/ssh

+    EOF

+Attach to shell:

+    sudo nc -Ul /run/boxxy-foo.sock &
+    sudo systemctl start ipc-boxxy@foo
+    fg

+You can run arbitrary commands with `exec`, but stdio is still attached to the original process instead of your socket, to fix this setup a new listener in a different terminal:

+    sudo nc -Ul /run/boxxy-foo2.sock

+And attach /bin/sh to this socket with ncat from your boxxy session:

+    exec ncat -c sh\ -i\ 2>&1 -U /run/boxxy-foo2.sock

 ## Examples

 There are vulnerable sandboxes (`examples/vuln-*`) as a challenge that can be